 Sony has made some great phones lately but hasn’t had much success getting the carriers to actually sell them.
 For the last couple of years, you would be hard pressed to find an Xperia phone from any U.S. carrier other than T-Mobile.

-T-Mo has a pre-order page where you can get the phone for $0 down and $26.25 monthly for 24 months.
+T-Mo has a pre-order page where you can get the phone for $0 down $26.25 monthly for 24 months.

 It’s hard to sell a lot of phones that way as most buyers opt for subsidies or a monthly installment plan through their carrier.
-And while T-Mobile is hot right now, it’s still only the fourth-largest carrier behind Sprint, Verizon, and AT&T.
+And while T-Mobile is hot right now, it’s still only the fourth-largest carrier behind Sprint, Verizon, AT&T.